The Thaumatorium:

 foldr (+) 0 [1,2,3,4]

-As you notice the + operator is placed in parentheses.
+As you notice, the + operator is placed in parentheses.
 This is to prevent the direct application of +.
-When you’re actually run command above without the parentheses you’ll see you’ll get an error. (try it on the pre-mentioned https://repl.it/ website!)
+If you run the command above without the parentheses, you’ll get an error.
+(Try it on the aforementioned repl.it website!)

-The answer is 10, as 1 + 2 + 3 + 4 = 10, but what’s that 0 doing there?
+The answer is 10, as 1 + 2 + 3 + 4 = 10.
+But what’s that 0 doing there?
 That is the identity value for +.
-I haven’t written an article about the identity value for operators (or functions), but here’s what you need to know: The identity value of a function means that if you put any other value in, you’ll get that value back out: x + 0 = x.
+The identity value of a function means that if you put any other value in, you’ll get that value back out: x + 0 = x.

 But how is 10 calculated?
-Since the function is called fold right, we know two things: all grouped parentheses (more on that below the executed code) are on the right and the identity value will be the last value inserted.
+Since the function is called fold right, we know two things: all grouped parentheses are on the right, and the identity value will be the last value inserted.

 foldr (+) 0 [1,2,3,4]